Set your service token (from dashboard)

 }

-Official SDKs for Python, Go, PHP, Ruby, Java, and .NET are planned for future releases.
-In the meantime, you can use the REST API directly with your language's HTTP client.
+Official SDKs for Python, Go, PHP, Ruby, Java, and .NET are planned.
+In the meantime, use the REST API directly with your language's HTTP client.

 Using the REST API

-All Hook0 functionality is available through the REST API.
-Here's how to send events in various languages:
+Everything Hook0 does is available through the REST API.
+Here is how to send events in a few languages:

 Python Example: